dmarks84/Coursework_Project_Linux-File-Backup/README.md

 ## Project(Project_Linux-File-Backup)
-### Part of the Coursera series: IBM Data Science
+### Part of the Coursera series: IBM Data Engineering & Python

 ## Summary
-We inputted a large dataset and ran a number of statistical analyses to better understand what messages the data may be telling us.
-We performed hypothesis testing to see if certain observations were statistically significant.
+Rather than work in Python, we took directly to the Linux Shell commands in order to draw data from files and folders.
+We manipulated this information slighlty before then archiving the files in order to create a backup.
+We automated this process as well by setting up the crontab functionality.

 ## Skills (Developed & Applied)
-Programming, Python, Statistics, Probability, Hypothesis Testing, SciPy, Numpy, Pandas, Seaborn, Matplotlib, Dataframes, Data Modeling, EDA, Data Visualization, Data Summarization, Data Reporting, Communication
+Programming, Python, ETL &| ELT & Data Pipelines, Linux/Bash/Shell Commands